• Recipes

 Instructions

-• Preheat oven to 350 F and grease a 9×13 inch baking pan.
+• Preheat oven to 350 F and grease a 9x13 inch baking pan.

 • To the bowl, add the white cake mix, salt, and pumpkin pie spice.
 Try to break up any clumps in the cake mix bag before adding it to the mix (or sift it in if desired).
 Mix until everything is fully incorporated, but don’t over mix.
 Set aside.

 • To make the fudge filling you can either use a double boiler, or the microwave method (easy and what I recommend).
-In a microwave safe bowl, combine the chocolate, butter, sweetened condensed milk, and 1 tsp vanilla.
+In a microwave safe bowl, combine the chocolate, butter, sweetened condensed milk, and 1 teaspoon vanilla.
 Gently melt the mixture in the microwave, stopping every ~30 seconds to mix, until the chocolate is fully melted, and the mixture is fully incorporated.
-[Optional modification – even with dark chocolate, the fudge will still be a bit sweet.
+[Optional modification - even with dark chocolate, the fudge will still be a bit sweet.
 If you want a richer, semi-sweet fudge, do not use the full can of sweetened condensed milk.
 Instead, use ½ to ¾ of the can as desired.]

-• Add ½ of the pumpkin batter to the bottom of the greased 9×13 pan in an even layer.
+• Add ½ of the pumpkin batter to the bottom of the greased 9x13 pan in an even layer.
 Top with the fudge in an even layer, then add the remaining pumpkin batter in non-uniform dollops on top, covering most of the fudge but leaving some peeking through.

 Fudge Filled Pumpkin Bars